 This is due to the fact that building-integrated solar panels don’t have air circulating underneath the solar cells to cool them.
 Like other electronic equipment, solar panels can overheat.
 While this style of installation does create a low-profile look, it also comes with lower electricity production.

 It’s worth noting that both Forward Labs and Tesla’s solar roof products likely have similar efficiency losses because of how they are installed.
 However, neither company has released sufficiently detailed information on their solar roof efficiency.

 A traditional solar panel installation can be completed in a matter of hours.
-(In fact, you can watch a full installation happen over the course of a few hours in EnergySage’s time-lapse video Solar Panel Installation in Less Than A Minute.)
-The process is simple: workers install the brackets and mounting system for the solar panels, and then connect the solar panels to the framework.
+(In fact, you can watch a full installation happen over the course of a few hours in EnergySage’s time-lapse video included below) The process is simple: workers install the brackets and mounting system for the solar panels, and then connect the solar panels to the framework.

 The installation process for CertainTeed solar shingles is more complex.
 According to the company, their shingles “function both as the roof covering and the solar PV collector.”
 However, unlike Tesla and Forward Labs’ solar roofing options, CertainTeed’s offering is designed to work with your existing roof, which means that it doesn’t require a full roof replacement.